gem5/website/_pages/documentation/learning_gem5/part1/part1_2_simple_config.md

 simulation should finish faster.
 Or, if you change the DDR controller to DDR4, the performance should be better.

-Additionally, you can change the CPU model to `MinorCPU` to model an in-order CPU, or `DerivO3CPU` to model an out-of-order CPU.
-However, note that `DerivO3CPU` currently does not work with simple.py, because `DerivO3CPU` requires a system with separate instruction and data caches (`DerivO3CPU` does work with the configuration in the next section).
+Additionally, you can change the CPU model to `X86MinorCPU` to model an in-order CPU, or `X86O3CPU` to model an out-of-order CPU.
+However, note that `X86O3CPU` currently does not work with simple.py, because `X86O3CPU` requires a system with separate instruction and data caches (`X86O3CPU` does work with the configuration in the next section).

+All gem5 BaseCPU's take the naming format `{ISA}{Type}CPU`.
+Ergo, if we wanted a RISCV Minor CPU we'd use `RiscvMinorCPU`.

+The Valid ISAs are:
+* Riscv
+* Arm
+* X86
+* Sparc
+* Power
+* Mips

+The CPU types are:
+* AtomicSimpleCPU
+* O3CPU
+* TimingSimpleCPu
+* KvmCPU
+* MinorCPU

 Next, we will add caches to our configuration file to model a more complex system.